Course

 Wherever you choose to study, you'll have to budget for accommodation and other everyday living expenses, such as food and bills.

-Liverpool represents great value for students.
-Accommodation costs are low in comparison with other places in the UK, particularly the South East.
-The city's shops and entertainment venues also have lots of student discounts.
+Liverpool is one the UK's cheapest student cities.
+Accommodation costs are relatively low, particularly compared to the south east of England, and the city's shops and entertainment venues also have lots of student discounts.

 We’d recommend completing a simple budget plan to predict your income and outgoings.
 This should include accommodation, bills, insurance, TV licence, food, laundry, clothes, books, travel and socialising.
 How much you'll want to spend on a lot of these is completely personal.

-There is lots of advice available online about budgeting,:
+There is lots of advice available online about budgeting:

 - UCAS budget calculator is a great tool to help you balance your in-comings and out-goings.